Copyright © 2024

 Next, a reward function scores each response.
 This could be a trained model, a set of rules, or human ratings.
 Scores are compared to the group average: above-average responses get reinforced, below-average ones get suppressed.

 Everything so far is identical to GRPO (Group Relative Policy Optimization).
-The difference is how we assign credit to individual tokens.
+Both methods assign the same advantage to all tokens in a sequence.
+The difference is in how they handle clipping.

 Thanks for reading!
 This was a simple overview of how GSPO trains language models through group-based reinforcement learning.